 Note 1: A0 to A3 are Input to model 2218 with Logic Ground as common.

 Note 2: 0 = open or ground false.
-1= closed or ground true (shunted)Output Functions
+1= closed or ground true (shunted)

+Note 3: ‘Reserved’ functionality addresses shall not be used under any circumstances.

+Note 4: ‘Manufacturer-Specific’ functionality addresses may be used for non-standard devices (not specified by this standard), but must utilize standard SIU protocol messaging and functionality and must not interfere with the normal operation of standard installed SIUs.

+Output Functions

 Output Section